dhuelin/philips-hue-controller-automation/README.md

 # Hue Light Controller

 A project to control Philips Hue lights using a Raspberry Pi.
-This setup includes Homebridge for iOS integration, a Flask web application for control, and Nginx for secure external access.
+This setup includes Homebridge for iOS integration and a Flask web application for control.

 ## Prerequisites

 - Raspberry Pi with Raspbian OS
 - Philips Hue Bridge and Lights
-- Domain name for external access
+- Domain name for external access (optional)

 ## Installation